MickMacLean/mickmaclean.github.io/bts_database.md

 <details>
    <summary> Songs </summary>

 There are over 350 songs to be included in this database, taking into consideration all original published singles and albums, remixes, and solo projects created by the members outside of BTS.
-This table contains has the columns title, alternate title, release date, and class.
+This table contains the columns title, alternate title, release date, and class.

 <br>